Chapter 5: Academic Information

 Engineering Honor Code

-The Engineering Honor Code is a long-standing Santa Clara tradition; instituted at the request of engineering students, it states: All students taking courses in the School of Engineering agree, individually and collectively, that they will not give or receive unpermitted aid in examinations or other coursework that is to be used by the instructor as the basis of grading.
+The Engineering Honor Code is a long-standing Santa Clara tradition.
+Instituted at the request of engineering students, it states: All students taking courses in the School of Engineering agree, individually and collectively, that they will not give or receive unpermitted aid in examinations or other coursework that is to be used by the instructor as the basis of grading.
 Students and teachers cooperate and share responsibilities under the code.
-Teachers are responsible for making clear what aid is permissible and for using procedures that minimize temptations to violate the code.
-Students are responsible for behaving honorably, for actively ensuring that others, as well as themselves, uphold the code, and for being responsive to violations.
+Instructors are responsible for making clear what aid is permissible and for using procedures that minimize temptations to violate the code.
+Students are responsible for behaving honorably; for actively ensuring that others, as well as themselves, uphold the code; and for being responsive to violations.
 Information on faculty or student reporting of violations can be found on the university academic integrity web resources at https://www.scu.edu/academic-integrity.

 Classes

-Classes are taught in the following time slots: 7:10-9:00 a.m., 5:10-7:00 p.m., and 7:10-9:00 p.m., Monday through Friday with some Saturday and/or Sunday offerings; two-unit courses meet one day per week, and four-unit courses meet two days per week.
+For convenience for working professionals, classes are offered in the early morning before 9:00 A.M. and late afternoon after 5:00 P.M., Monday through Friday with some weekend offerings.
+Two-unit courses meet one day per week, three-unit courses may meet one or two days per week, and four-unit courses meet two days per week.
 All students are expected to attend the first class meeting of the quarter.
 Failure to do so can result in an administrative withdrawal from the course by the professor during the first week of the quarter.

 Standards of Scholarship

-Only courses in which the student has earned assigned grades of C- or higher may be counted for the Master’s, Engineer’s or Ph.D. degree.
-The student must earn a minimum 3.0 cumulative grade point average (GPA) overall and a minimum 3.0 grade point average (GPA) in their major of the approved minimum 46 units required for the completion of the M.S. or Engineer's degree or the approved minimum 72 units required for the Ph.D. degree.
-Only credits, not grade points, are transferred from other institutions.
+Only courses in which the student has earned assigned grades of C- or higher contribute to the unit total for the Master’s, Engineer’s, or Ph.D. degree or certificates.
+The student must earn a minimum 3.000 cumulative grade point average (GPA) overall and a minimum 3.000 grade point average (GPA) in their major for all degrees.
+Only credits, not grade points, may be transferred from other institutions.

-Students who have not met the minimum cumulative 3.0 GPA overall for two consecutive active quarters are eligible for dismissal.
-The student’s advisor and Department Chair will be notified about their GPA status by email.
-The decision to be dismissed from the program will be based on a departmental vote, which will be conducted at the request of the advisor and/or Department Chair, and with approval from the Associate Dean for Graduate Programs.
-Students who have been dismissed from the program can appeal to the Department Chair, and subsequently to the Associate Dean for Graduate Studies.
+Students who have not met the minimum cumulative 3.000 GPA after completing 16 units will be placed on an academic warning.
+Students who do not meet the minimum cumulative GPA after being on an academic warning will be placed on academic probation.
+If a student is on academic probation for two consecutive active quarters they are eligible for dismissal.
+The student’s advisor and Department Chair will be notified about their GPA status.
+A dismissal decision by the program will be based on a departmental vote, which will be conducted at the request of the advisor and/or Department Chair, and with approval from the Associate Dean for Graduate Programs.
+Students who have been dismissed from the program may appeal to the Department Chair, and subsequently to the Associate Dean for Graduate Studies.

-Note 1: Only classes with assigned grades of C- or higher will count toward the units required for certificates, M.S., Engineer’s or Ph.D. degrees.
-However, the grades of all courses completed during the certificate, M.S., Engineer’s, or Ph.D. program are used to compute the final grade point average (GPA).
+Although only classes with assigned grades of C- or higher will count toward the units required for certificates, M.S., Engineer, or Ph.D. degrees, the grades of all courses completed during the certificate, M.S., Engineer’s, or Ph.D. program are used to compute the cumulative grade point average (GPA).

-Note 2: Directed Research, Independent Study, and Engr courses will not be included in the student's major GPA.
-Only major subject courses will be calculated in the students’ major GPA.
+Directed Research, Independent Study, and ENGR courses are not included in the student's major GPA.
+Only major subject courses will be calculated in the student’s major GPA.

 Grading System